architect/arc.codes/src/views/docs/en/reference/project-manifest/tables-streams.md

   - Lowercase alphanumeric string
   - Must match a `@tables` name

 Table streams can use more verbose configuration to allow for [custom source paths](../../guides/developer-experience/custom-source-paths) and names in your project.
+This is beneficial when creating more than one stream function for a single table.
 Optionally provide a `name` and/or `src` for each table stream.

 - `name` - a string as defined in `@tables`
 - `src` - path to the function source